WMFO/Rivendell-Spinitron-Update/README.md

 data via UDP packets to the destination(s) specified in the configuration file pointed to by the plugin argument.

+Before use, add your Spinitron credentials to credentials-dummy.h and rename it credentials.h.
 Compile with the included Makefile to produce rlm_spinitron.rlm.
 Install at RDAdmin->ManageHosts->select the host->Edit->RDAirplay
   ->EditNow&NextData and specify the path to the file.
 Restart RDAirplay.